 Item / Minute No. Action Proposed Lead Action Required Action still to be taken Due Date 2019/20 Actions GBP/1920/215 Audit Committee Assurance Report - January 2020 Helen Dillistone It was agreed that it could be useful for the Governing Body to look at its own views of its effectiveness and also to explore learning and the system position.
 To be included as part of a Governing Body Development Session - included on the development session forward plan October 2020 2020/21 Actions GBP/2021/025 Chief Executive Officer's Report Dawn Litchfield A letter was received this week from Sir Simon Stevens and Amanda Pritchard on the Phase 3 Recovery Response to COVID- 19.
 A copy of this letter will be circulated to Governing Body members.
-Complete GBP/2021/026 Constitution Changes Helen Dillistone Further consideration is to be given to returning to the formal Governing Body quoracy in the Constitution.
-Thought to be given to providing the Executive Director of Commissioning and the Executive Director of Corporate Strategy and Delivery with voting membership of the Governing Body; however there is to the September meeting for further September 2020 a need to ensure that the Executive voting membership does not exceed clinical and Non- Executive voting membership.
+Complete GBP/2021/026 Constitution Changes Helen Dillistone to the September meeting for further consideration - Agenda item.
+September 2020 a need to ensure that the Executive voting membership does not exceed clinical and Non-Executive voting membership.
 GBP/2021/027 COVID-19 Outbreak - Management and Lessons Learnt Dr Robyn Dewis Learning from other regions has helped identify areas of high risk employs in Derbyshire; closer working has been established with these organisations by Environmental Health Teams across both the City and County.
 It was requested that this information be shared with General Practices.
 September 2020 GBP/2021/040 Any Other Business - NHS Rehabilitation Centre - Public Consultation Launch Zara Jones The intention is to develop a CCG response to the consultation, which runs from 27th July to 18th September 2020, at the Clinical and Lay Commissioning Group (CLCC).
 The CLCC will feedback to the Governing Body accordingly.
 October 2020